 If it is clear that equipment has been stolen or vandalised the planner must report this to the Police and obtain a crime number.
 The planner must also talk to the Treasurer to provide details for an insurance claim.

-The planner should send the Route Gadget files to the download contact see Appendix A - Useful Contacts.
+As soon as possible after the event the planner should send the Route Gadget files to the download contact.
+See Appendix A - Useful Contacts.
 The files are obtained in Purple Pen by selecting File -> Create RouteGadget Files.